The Punishment Sequence #1

 I wonder what my life would be like if I were only a foot tall (or less).
 Tiny notebooks and tiny pens… tiny everything!
 Actually, that reminds me of a crafting book I was so immersed in when I was in elementary school.
 The tiny cupcakes were adorable.
 Too bad I fail to be a cook (I broke the stove and was never trusted to cook again.
 Major oops).
 It was also disappointing that I never had enough materials to make them.
 It was fun reading/browsing through that crafting book.
 Connection being made (Old habits haunt later apparently), I’m going back to the right trail (kinda).

 The book reminds me of a series I enjoy reading: The Iron Fey.
-Cailin reminds me of a certain ice dude of which I shall keep anonymous that is distant and doesn't give off much info until later.
+Cailin reminds me of a certain ice dude of which I shall keep anonymous that is distant and doesn’t give off much info until later.
 Or is that a bit of Teague as well?
 Anyhoo, Teague reminds me of a certain prankster and summer chick with personalities mixed together.
 Minus being blind and an alcoholic (and possibly MANY others).
-It also reminded me of The Iron Fey because of it's unnatural relationship between 2 different types of fey species, or in this case, a pixi and a human.
+It also reminded me of The Iron Fey because of the unnatural relationship between 2 different types of fey species, or in this case, a pixi and a human.
 (Curiosity spikes up the question: What will happen if the Portune finds out about their relationship?)

 I especially loved Cailin’s and Teague’s wits when they’re around each other.
 Their conversations had a mix of humor and seriousness rolled with awesomous.
 I also enjoyed the drama within the pixi clans outside of Cailin’s bubble of punishment.
 The Portune reminds me of another book with a faction, in this case clan, that are “greedy” for power, although I would like them better if you compare the two.
 Though they’re a bit greedy for power and have a zillion threats if you break a rule, all they want is to keep the pixi’s in line and not expose their existence to humans.
 It’s all about safety for the pixi’s. ^_^ It does makes sense though.
 I wouldn’t want to be exposed to giant-like beings if I were them.